framps/raspiBackup/README.md

 * Convenient helper script to backup and restore a backup. [(Code)](https://github.com/framps/raspiBackup/blob/master/helper/raspiBackupDialog.sh)

-* Sample script which creates a backup and a clone as a cold standby boot medium[(Code)](https://github.com/framps/raspiBackup/blob/master/helper/raspiBackupAndClone.sh)

 ## Sample extensions

 There exist [sample extensions](./extensions) for raspiBackup which report for example memory usage, CPU temperature, disk usage and more.
 There exist also [user provided extensions](./extensions_userprovided).